tunagencSU/DSA-210-Term-Project/README.md

 ### Limitations

-**Visitor counts are proxied, not measured.** Annual totals come from web-scraped news and tourism statistics, and weekly disaggregation relies on Google review density.
-Silent visitors (people who don't post a review) are systematically underrepresented.
-A real ground-truth dataset, like entrance gate counts from park authorities, would improve basically everything downstream of this.
+**Visitor counts are proxied, not measured.** The numbers of daily and weekly visitors are estimated from google maps data and estimated annual visitors data.
+For example: if a camp site has a 1.000.000 visitor in a year and has also 5.000 comments, it means every comment equals to 1.000.000 / 5.000 (this is called alfa number) people.
+The alfa number multiplied with the number of comment to estimate the daily visitor.

-**Low-volume weeks remain hard.** The volume-quartile breakdown showed the model's R² is +0.80 for high-volume weeks but actually *negative* (R² = -8.9 for the lowest quartile) for low-volume weeks.
-In plain terms: when actual visitors are very low (winter or shoulder-season weeks), small absolute errors translate into large *relative* errors, and just predicting the bucket mean would do better than the model.
-The open-ratio mask reduces this but doesn't eliminate it.
+**Low-volume weeks remain hard.** This model estimating good in busy weeks however it cannot estimate the weeks with few visitors properly.
+When visitor numbers are extremely low, even small errors look huge.
+Therefore, in these quiet times, just using the average number gives better results than the model. the 'open-ratio mask' applied to reduce this problem, but it doesn't solve it.

-**Spatial interpolation adds uncertainty for high-altitude sites.** Several plateaus don't have a nearby weather station, so weather has to be interpolated from the closest one.
-The microclimate of a high-altitude plateau can genuinely differ from the station closest to it, so this is a real source of error I couldn't fully fix.
+**Spatial interpolation adds uncertainty for high-altitude sites.** There were no weather station near the camp sites used in this project, therefore the data from the closest available stations is used to estimate it.
+However, high-altitude places have their own unique weather conditions, which make the weather condition different from the stations.

-**The growth slope cap at ±15% per year is a tradeoff.** It's a safety constraint, but for genuinely fast-growing sites the cap will systematically underestimate 2026 numbers.
-Abant's raw slope was around 0.55, which would have given an unrealistic 4× forecast, so the cap was clearly needed — but it's a blunt instrument.
+**The growth slope cap at ±15% per year is a tradeoff.** This limit is a safety measure.
+However, for really fast-growing camp sites, it causes the 2026 predictions to be lower than reality.

 **The 4-year window includes the post-pandemic boom.** 2022–2025 captures the rapid post-COVID recovery in domestic tourism.
 The seasonal pattern features implicitly assume this trend continues, so a sudden flattening (e.g. economic downturn or new restrictions) would degrade the predictions.

-**Social media virality is not modeled.** If a site goes viral on TikTok or Instagram it can see a sudden, structurally unpredictable spike.
-The model has no way to handle this.

-**Holiday encoding is simple.** The `tatil_mi` flag treats all holidays equally, but religious holidays (Ramazan / Kurban Bayramı) and secular national holidays (29 Ekim) almost certainly affect camping demand differently.
-I didn't separate them in this version.
+**Social media virality is not modeled.** if a camp site become popular suddenly because of social media it is not possible for this model to understand and predict it.
+Therefore, in some cases if these kind of situation happened before, it may effect the prediction quailty of the model.

 ### Future work

 A few directions I'd take this if I had more time:

-- Mobile cell-tower data or Strava/Komoot heatmaps would give a much better measure of actual human density than review counts, especially for weekdays when reviews tend to lag visits.
+More google maps comments: Since it is expensive to gain the google comments with apify, the source is limited.
-- Sentinel-2 or Landsat satellite imagery combined with simple computer vision (counting vehicles in parking lots) would give a completely independent ground truth.
+Satellite Images: We could use satellite photos and basic computer vision to count cars in parking lots.
+This would provide solid, independent data.
-- A real-time forecast API built on top of the production model, exposed through the `Local Website/` prototype already included in the repo, would let users query 2026 forecasts directly.
+Live API: I would set up a real-time API for the website prototype so users can easily check the 2026 forecasts.
-- Replacing point estimates with confidence intervals using Quantile Regression Forest (10/50/90 percentiles) would be much more useful for actual planning.
+Prediction Ranges: Giving a range of possibilities instead of a single point estimate would be much more useful for planning.
-- Multi-output modeling: jointly predicting visitor count, average stay duration, and satisfaction score from forward-looking review sentiment.
-- Generalization to other regions (Toros mountains, Kaçkar interior, Mediterranean coast) — the pipeline should port over with mostly just a data substitution.
-- Disambiguating holiday types: separating religious vs. national vs. school-vacation holidays would likely sharpen the holiday × season interactions.
+Multiple Outputs: The model could predict visitor counts, average stay time, and satisfaction scores all at the same time.
+Other Regions: I would apply this pipeline to other areas, like the Toros Mountains or the Mediterranean coast, simply by changing the dataset.
+Detailed Holidays: Grouping holidays by type (religious, national, or school) would improve the model's accuracy during those periods.

 ---